Pictures coming soon. Contact email: email@example.com

 New nonskid in Awlgrip (2018)

-(stanchions were removed before painting the decks and remounted and seated for the utmost strength and safety ((2018).
+(stanchions were removed before painting the decks and remounted and seated with backing plates, for the utmost strength and safety ((2018).

 Back-up Whale Gusher Manual Bilge pump replace (2016)